-Sprinkle grated cheese over the bread.
+Sprinkle grated 2 cups cheese over the bread.
 Top with the sausage pieces.

-Crack the eggs into a large bowl and add the 2 ½ cups of milk, ground mustard, onion salt, and cayenne pepper.
+Crack 8 eggs into a large bowl and add 2 ½ cups of milk, 1 teaspoon ground mustard, ½ teaspoon onion salt, and ⅛ teaspoon cayenne pepper.
 Mix well, using a fork.
-Pour the egg mixture over the casserole, pouring to coat all of the bread.
+Pour egg mixture over the casserole, pouring to coat all of the bread.

-Cover the casserole with plastic wrap or foil and refrigerate overnight (at least 6 hours).
+Cover the casserole with plastic wrap or foil and refrigerate for at least 3 hours or overnight.

 The next morning before baking: